PVAS offers monthly programs that are free and open to the public.

 These presentations feature expert speakers on a variety of natural history and conservation topics with in-person programs.
 They are a great way to learn more about our natural world and meet others who love to learn too!

-The programs are offered both in person at Hospice of the Panhandle and live via Zoom.
+The programs are offered both in person at Hospice of the Panhandle and live via Zoom, unless otherwise noted.

 Click here to see what programs we have scheduled.